forjoa/trackshare/README.md

 `jsonwebtoken` is a library to work with JSON Web Tokens (JWT).
 It is commonly used for authentication and securely transmitting information between parties as a JSON object.

-### next

-**Version**: 14.2.3

-`next` is the core package for Next.js, a React framework for server-rendered applications, static websites, and more.
-This package provides the framework and utilities for building and running a Next.js application.

-### react

-**Version**: ^18

-`react` is a JavaScript library for building user interfaces.
-This package is a peer dependency for Next.js and is required for creating React components.

-### react-dom

-**Version**: ^18

-`react-dom` is a package that provides DOM-specific methods that can be used at the top level of a React app.
-This package is also a peer dependency for Next.js.

 ### sonner

 **Version**: ^1.5.0